programminghistorian/jekyll/en/lessons/scalable-reading-of-structured-data.md

     ## 1 FALSE      0.892
     ## 2 TRUE     114.

 Using the code above, you group the dataset based on each tweet's status: verified = TRUE and non-verified = FALSE.
 After using the grouping function, all operations afterward will be done group-wide.
 In other words, all the tweets posted by non- verified accounts will be treated as one group, and all the tweets posted by verified accounts will be treated as another.
-The next step is to use the `summarise` function to calculate the mean of "favorite\_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's term for "like").
+The next step is to use the `summarise` function to calculate the mean of "favorite_count" for within tweets from non-verified and verified accounts ("favorite" is the dataset's term for "like").

-In this next step, you add the result of the calculation above to a dataframe.
-Use a new column headed "interaction" to specify that it is "favorite\_count".
+In this next step you add the result from above to a dataframe and with a new column "interaction" where you specify that it is "favorite_count"

     interactions <- sesamestreet_data %>%
       group_by(verified) %>%
-      summarise(mean = mean(favorite_count)) %>%
+      summarise(gns = mean(favorite_count)) %>%
       mutate(interaction = "favorite_count")

-Using this method, you achieve a dataframe containing the mean values of the different interactions, which makes it possible to pass the data on to the ggplot-package for visualisation, which is done like this:
+In the next step you calculate the mean for retweets following the same method as you did with the favorite count:

     interactions %>%
+      add_row(
+        sesamestreet_data %>%
+        group_by(verified) %>%
+        summarise(gns = mean(retweet_count), .groups = "drop") %>%
+        mutate(interaction = "retweet_count")) -> interactions

+This way you get a dataframe with the means of the different interactions which makes it possible to pass it on to the ggplot-package for visualisation, which is done below.
+The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction:

+    interactions  %>%
       ggplot(aes(x = verified, y = mean)) +
       geom_col() +
       facet_wrap(~interaction, nrow = 1) +
-      labs(title = "Figure 4 - Means of different interaction count dispersed on the verified\nstatus in the sesammestreet dataset", subtitle = "Period: Period: 4 December 2021 - 13 December 2021",
+      labs(title = "Figure 4 - Means of different interaction count dispersed on the verified\nstatus in the sesammestreet dataset", subtitle = "Period: 4 December 2021 - 13 December 2021",
            caption = "Total number of tweets: 2411", x = "Verified status",
            y = "Average of engagements counts") + scale_x_discrete(labels=c("FALSE" = "Not Verified", "TRUE" = "Verified"))

-The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction.
-The graph illustrates that tweets from verified accounts gets more attention than tweets from non-verified accounts.
+The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates two bar charts for each type of interaction.
+The graph illustrates that tweets from verified accounts get more attention than tweets from non-verified accounts.

-{% include figure.html filename="scalable-reading-of-structured-data-3.png" alt="Bar chart that shows the average number of likes for tweets from non-verified and verified acocunts.
+{% include figure.html filename="scalable-reading-of-structured-data-3.png" alt="Bar chart that shows the average number of likes and retweets for tweets from non-verified and verified accounts.
 The average for non-verified accounts is 1 and the average for verified accounts is approximately 108." caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
 The total number of tweets was 2435." %}

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading